 Whole school approaches.
-Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP 8 T T The curriculum is designed to ensure the inclusion of all our pupils and teacher planning reflects this All our pupils, regardless of their ability and/or additional needs have full access to the curriculum Assessments (including dyslexia testing / cognitive ability tests etc.) are used to identify students who need specific interventions English, Maths, Pastoral Support, Speech and Language intervention programmes are available and our pupils' access to them is based on our current and robust tracking system Regular enrichments events for all year groups throughout the academic year to support class topics / themes Residential experiences offered for Key Stage 2 pupils in Yrs 5 & 6 Intervention packages are bespoke, and needs led The progress of students taking part in intervention groups is measured on a regular basis The intervention packages are adapted in light of student progress Small group intervention includes: Response to marking Times Tables challenge groups Developing writing Skills Developing Comprehension Skills Handwriting (fine motor skills) Motor Skills - Fun-Fit Numeracy Catch-Up Speech and Language Groups Reading support Memory Games Lego Group SEND Precision Teach support Access to Lunch and Break Time Clubs Pupils are supported in following their interests and activities regardless of their SEN and/or disabilities Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate In exceptional circumstances pupils can be dis-applied from some subjects.
+Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP The curriculum is designed to ensure the inclusion of all our pupils and teacher planning reflects this.
+All our pupils, regardless of their ability and/or additional needs have full access to the curriculum.
+Assessments (including dyslexia testing / cognitive ability tests etc.) are used to identify students who need specific interventions.
+English, Maths, Pastoral Support, Speech and Language intervention programmes are available and our pupils' access to them is based on our current and robust tracking system.
+Regular enrichments events for all year groups throughout the academic year to support class topics / themes.
+Residential experiences offered for Key Stage 2 pupils in Yrs 5 & 6.
+Intervention packages are bespoke, and needs led.
+The progress of students taking part in intervention groups is measured on a regular basis.
+The intervention packages are adapted in light of student progress.
+Small group intervention includes: Response to marking.
+Times Tables challenge groups.
+Developing writing Skills Developing Comprehension Skills Handwriting (fine motor skills) Motor Skills - Fun-Fit Numeracy Catch-Up Speech and Language Groups Reading support Memory Games Lego Group SEND Precision Teach support Pupils are supported in following their interests and activities regardless of their SEN and/or disabilities.
+Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
+In exceptional circumstances pupils can be dis-applied from some subjects.
 This must be agreed by all involved.
-Our pupils are supported through individual needs centred planning, target and outcome setting 1:1 speech & Language sessions following a Care Plan devised by the Speech Therapist Inclusion of interventions recommended by outside agencies which may include: Educational Psychologist, Dyslexia service, School Nurse, Occupational Therapist, ASD Team, TIS Provision of a bespoke / alternative curriculum as required support for our pupils and their families.
+Our pupils are supported through individual needs centred planning, target and outcome setting.
+1:1 speech & Language sessions following a Care Plan devised by the Speech Therapist Inclusion of interventions recommended by outside agencies which may include: Educational Psychologist, Dyslexia service, School Nurse, Occupational Therapist, ASD Team, TIS Provision of a bespoke / alternative